ryan-williams/torch-cuml-gpu-segfault/README.md

 # Unused `import torch` causes nondeterministic segfault when using [`cuml`]
 Importing [PyTorch] is side-effectful, and causes a segfault after `cuml.NearestNeighbors` execution (≈10% of the time, apparently during Python process cleanup).
+This is also filed as [rapidsai/cuml#5343](https://github.com/rapidsai/cuml/issues/5343).

 - [Reproduction steps](#repro)
   - [Create P3-class GPU instance](#create-instance)